Book an Appointment

 I work hard with my patients to make a plan for treatment that is effective and makes sense.
 Typically this means sorting out what the condition or diagnosis is that underlies the presenting symptoms.
 In that regard, I also use psychotherapy, pharmacotherapy, or both in combination to attain these goals.
 I welcome Children, Adolescents, and Adults to my practice.
+Starting in March 2018, I will be offering IV Ketamine Infusions in my Cambridge practice.
 I DO NOT ACCEPT ANY INSURANCE IN MY PRACTICE.
 Payment is by cash, check, or credit/debit card.

 Verified Patient Reviews

 Dr M was extremely bright, articulate and insightful.
 He was a a great doctor to work with and very easy to get in touch with.
 I was very impressed!

 Dr. Maxwell is fantastic.
 Highly recommend!

 Dr. Maxwell was helpful, I could tell he was paying attention to me and taking notes, and was vey easy and reasonable as I explained my situation.